-- Participants needed- the amount of people you believe will be needed.
+- Participants needed- the number of people you believe will be needed.
 If you have an unlimited number, set it as "-1."

 - Admin- the choices available include members and existing admins in your group.

-- Description- we suggest creating a description that is short, concise and enticing to drive interest to your event!
+- Description- we suggest creating a short, concise, and enticing description to drive interest to your event!

 After going through all of the above required fields, you will have the option to go into the advanced sections, which include adding event-specific logos, social media, website links, etc.

-Note: Depending on your selections, if you chose "Shifts" or "Timeslots" for your event, there will be additional required fields for you to fill out.
+Note: Depending on your selections, if you chose "Shifts" or "Timeslots" for your event, additional fields will be required for you to fill out.

 Afterward, the event is placed into draft mode, and you can "Publish".

-Registration - Group Registration: If you wanted to enable large groups to register themselves in bulk you may turn this on.
+Registration - Group Registration: If you want to enable large groups to register themselves in bulk, you may turn this on.

-Registration - Collecting Data: If you wanted to collect specific data about your registrants before they attend the event, you may select the default canned fields provided or you may create your own custom fields.
-Usually, information like T-Shirt size, phone number and emergency contact information is important to know before attending the event.
-Additional information you may also want to request is "How did you find out about this event?", "What do you know about at-risk children?" etc.,
+Registration - Collecting Data: If you want to collect specific data about your registrants before they attend the event, you may select the default canned fields provided or create your own custom fields.
+Usually, information like T-Shirt size, phone number, and emergency contact information is important to know before attending the event.
+The additional information you may also want to request is "How did you find out about this event?", "What do you know about at-risk children?" etc.,

-Registration - Registration Approval: If you wanted to approve each individual when they register, this will allow you to control who is able to register.
+Registration - Registration Approval: If you want to approve each individual when they register, this will allow you to control who can register.